Sebastien-li/Tonal-Graph/README.md

 To visualize the analysis on your pieces, create a new directory *assets/scores/{COMPOSER}/{TITLE}*.
 Then, add the files: score.mxl, image.png, analysis.txt (Optional)

+> [!WARNING]
+> For plotting performance reasons, the scores should not be stored in the same directory as the global analysis.
-For plotting performance reasons, please use relatively small pieces (<50 measures) or extract only the desired part.
+> Please use relatively small pieces (<50 measures) or extract only the desired part.
 ```bash
 python -m app
 ```